 Hiking Route And Statistics

-Here’s exactly how we would suggest hiking this loop route efficiently to make the most of both summit vistas for sunrise or any time of day:
+Follow these exact directions for hiking the Chimney Rock and Little Sugarloaf Trail loop route efficiently, so you make the most of both summit vistas for sunrise or any time of day:

 - Park at Thunder Mountain Trailhead